plasticuproject/blog/content/posts/Console-Write-Up.md

 ## Reviewing The Source Code

 At this point we _could_ try to just bruteforce/dictionary attack the password live over the network with some simple scripting, but that is dangerous and could lead to failure, or even worse getting caught and/or IP banned.
 A better idea is to take a look at the source code for the server library, since it is open source, and see if we can leverage any information to help us authenticate or bypass authentication altogether.
-Here on the [server-features](https://github.com/barbushin/php-console/wiki/PHP-Console-server-features) page we can see some of the features of the library, as well as how it authenticates clients.
-We see it says it uses SHA-256 password hashing along with the client IP address to create an Auth token.
+The [server-features](https://github.com/barbushin/php-console/wiki/PHP-Console-server-features) page lists some of the library features as well as how it authenticates clients.
+It lets us know that the client Auth token is hashed with SHA-256 and the client IP address.

 ![](/images/console/pics/14.png#center)